ashurtamou89/mordhau-welcome/welcome.md

 * Refunding skills may reset your skill points to zero.
 If this happens, simply buy more.
 * Spawning more than **150 Horde enemies** may cause lag spikes.
 ---------------------------
-THIS SERVER ALLOWS PROFANITY — YOU ACCEPT THE TERMS IF YOU PLAY — 18+
+SERVER ALLOWS PROFANITY — YOU ACCEPT THE TERMS IF YOU PLAY — 18+

 Admin: BURGERS